BeSpunky/angular-google-maps/wiki/The-Map/%2AbsSafe.md

 }
 ```

-Imagine the pain if every method in the library had to check for the ready promise... right? 😉
+Imagine the pain if every method in the library had to check for the api ready promise... right? 😉